RhetTbull/osxphotos/README.md

                          not need to reprocess each photo.
-You may pass a confidence threshold value between 0.0 and 1.0 after a colon as in '{detected_text:0.5}'; The default confidence threshold is 0.75.
+You may pass a confidence threshold value between 0.0 and 1.0 after a colon as in '{detected_text:0.5}'; The default confidence threshold is 0.75. '{detected_text}' works
+                         only on macOS Catalina (10.15) or later.
 Note: this feature is not the same thing as Live Text in macOS Monterey, which osxphotos does not yet support.
 {shell_quote}            Use in form '{shell_quote,TEMPLATE}'; quotes the
                          rendered TEMPLATE value(s) for safe usage in the shell, e.g. My file.jpeg => 'My file.jpeg'; only adds